HOW TO ENTER

 THREE FORMAT CHOICES:

--- A 3-minute read (text of 400 words and some optional art or charts in a Google Doc or a 10-slide Powerpoint of less than 5 MB).
-You send us the link to the text or the presentation file.
+-- A 3-minute read (text of 400 words and some optional art or charts in a Google Doc or a 10-slide Powerpoint of less than 5 MB -- using 72 dpi pictures, for example).
+For text, send us a link.
+For a presentation, send us the file.

 -- A 3-minute audio recording (uploaded anywhere from with open access with a nonproprietary audio file available if needed).
 You send us the link.